RedisBloom/RedisBloom/docs/commands/cf.addnx.md

 ## Return value

-@integer-reply - where "0" means that an item with such fingerprint already exist in the filter, "1" means the item has been inserted to the filter.
+@integer-reply - where "0" means that an item with such fingerprint already exist in the filter, and "1" means the item has been inserted to the filter.

 @error-reply on error (invalid arguments, wrong key type, etc.) and also when the filter is full.